Do you wait until you notice a problem before visiting your eye doctor for an eye exam? Or do you schedule routine check-ups?

-Along with inspecting for eye disease, Dr. Wegman, Dr. Gibbs, and Dr. Schirner will also check your vision during an eye exam in our La Jolla office.
+Along with inspecting for eye disease, Dr. Wegman, Dr. Sullivan, and Dr. Nguyen will also check your vision during an eye exam in our La Jolla office.
 Vision does not generally stay the same throughout all stages of life.
 We will verify that your current vision prescription is accurate to ensure that you receive the most appropriate vision correction, including eyeglasses, bifocal/multifocal, and contact lenses.

 The Contact Lens Centers Eye Clinic and Eye Exams in Carrollton, Texas

 Many eye diseases can be quickly and easily diagnosed during a comprehensive eye exam.
 If you were diagnosed with an eye disease, such as Cataracts, Glaucoma, Macular degeneration, Diabetic retinopathy, or Dry eye, you may be overwhelmed by the diagnosis and confused about what happens next.
 Will you need medications or surgery – now or in the future?
 Our Carrollton eye doctor has prepared the following answers to your questions about eye disease.